-Jennifer Howes is an associate in the San Francisco office of Latham & Watkins and a member of the firm’s Privacy & Cyber and Data & Technology Transactions Practices.
+Jennifer Howes is an associate in the San Diego and San Francisco offices of Latham & Watkins and a member of the firm’s Privacy & Cyber and Data & Technology Transactions Practices.

 She advises clients across a range of industries on matters relating to technology and data, including global data privacy, cybersecurity, digital marketing, product development, and regulatory compliance.

 Ms. Howes is a Certified Information Privacy Professional (CIPP/US and CIPP/E).
 She regularly provides strategic counselling on issues arising from the collection, use, sharing, and security of data, including when bringing new software or products to market, leveraging data in new ways, and complying with the CCPA, the GLBA, the GDPR, FTC requirements, and global digital marketing laws and frameworks.
 She also has substantial experience in complex M&A transactions, advising on privacy and data protection matters and conducting data privacy and cybersecurity diligence to assess potential liability, compliance, and integration issues.
 Additionally, she regularly assists clients in creating and implementing privacy policies and programs.